ablakely/TextualPPC/README.md

 Textual is an application for interacting with Internet Relay Chat (IRC) on OS X. Much of the app uses the open standard of [WebKit](http://webkit.org/) which makes customization easy through the use of CSS 3 and HTML 5.
 [Plugins](https://help.codeux.com/textual/Writing-Plugins.kb) written in Objective-C and [scripts](https://help.codeux.com/textual/Writing-Scripts.kb) made with AppleScript (and other languages) are also supported.

+This is an attempt to port Textual to PowerPC Macs.
+Target OS will be Mac OS X Leopard (10.5.8).

 Forked from the project [LimeChat](https://github.com/psychs/limechat) in 2010, Textual has since evolved into one of the most popular applications for interacting with IRC on OS X.

 ## Supporting Textual